← Fish Encyclopedia

 Sabrefish

-During the spring run, sabrefish can be caught in large numbers.
-Locate shoals in the current.
-A bombarda with maggots on a long hooklink (1.5–2 m) is among the best approaches.
+• Spring Migration Strategy: During the spring run, sabrefish can be caught in large quantities by locating active shoals in the main current.
+A Bombarda rig loaded with maggots on a long hooklink (1.5–2 m) is widely considered the best approach for long-distance surface presentation.